REG - 70.00.2 Data and Information Regulation

 8.2 Level 3 Data

-8.2.1 Due to its restricted nature, Level 3 data requires special handling.
+8.2.1 Due to its restricted nature, Level 3 data require special handling.
 Some units may handle Level 3 data as part of their business processes; however, that data should not be exported or stored outside of its secured location without express permission of the data or system owner.
-Additionally, some research data is highly sensitive in nature or subject to special contractual requirements and its handling should be coordinated through the Chief Information Security and Compliance Officer.
+Additionally, some research data is highly sensitive in nature or subject to special contractual requirements, and its handling should be coordinated through the Chief Information Security and Compliance Officer.

 8.2.2 While a limited number of enterprise applications, such as Banner, hold highly restricted Level 3 data, access to this data is tightly controlled via specific permissions and management authorization.
 If an employee is unsure whether a unit’s business data may be stored in one of these systems, clarification should be sought from a member of management within the unit or the Data Custodian for the unit.